 Smoking large cuts

-yes he Little Chiefs are not designed to "cook" your foods they are designed to Flavor them, if you want a smoker that will "cook" and smoke then you need to be looking at spending upwards of $500 for a smoker.
+Yes, the Little Chief smokers are not designed to "cook" your foods they are designed to Flavor them, if you want a smoker that will "cook" and smoke then you need to be looking at spending upwards of $500 for a smoker.

-Either propane or gas smokers would be the way to go if you want a "cooking smoker" the Little Chiefs are wonderful IMO i love mine to bits and will continue to use it till it dies!
+Either propane or gas smokers would be the way to go if you want a "cooking smoker".
+The Little Chiefs are wonderful IMO and I love mine to bits and will continue to use it till it dies!